insin/DOMBuilder/docs/index.rst

 DOMBuilder
 ==========

-DOMBuilder takes some of the pain out of programatically creating HTML in JavaScript.
+DOMBuilder takes some of the pain out of programatically creating DOM Elements and HTML in JavaScript.

 .. toctree::
    :maxdepth: 1

    htmlmode
+   news
    license

 Dependencies